Try our new research platform with insights from 80,000+ expert users

 Mindshare comparison

-As of February 2026, in the Endpoint Detection and Response (EDR) category, the mindshare of Cybereason Endpoint Detection & Response is 1.2%, up from 1.0% compared to the previous year.
+As of March 2026, in the Endpoint Detection and Response (EDR) category, the mindshare of Cortex XDR by Palo Alto Networks is 3.4%, down from 4.0% compared to the previous year.
+The mindshare of Cybereason Endpoint Detection & Response is 1.2%, up from 1.0% compared to the previous year.
 The mindshare of SanerNow CyberHygiene Platform is 0.4%, up from 0.1% compared to the previous year.
 It is calculated based on PeerSpot user engagement data.

 Cybereason Endpoint Detection & Response1.2%